DoD-Platform-One/gitlab/chart/doc/installation/secrets.md

 NOTE:
 Use the `Secret` name, not the _actual password_ when configuring the Helm property.

-### Microsoft Graph client secret for service desk emails
+### Microsoft Graph client secret for Service Desk emails

 To let GitLab have access to [service_desk emails](https://docs.gitlab.com/ee/user/project/service_desk.html#using-custom-email-address) store the password of the IMAP account in a Kubernetes secret: